aurora14/Bits-CI/CONTRIBUTING.md

 Code contributions can be made with pull requests.

+CI runs a test workflow for any PRs issued.
+Standard formats for feature and fix branches are feature/<feature_name>, fix/<fix_name> etc. When creating a PR simply assign @aurora14 as reviewer.

 ### Issues

 If you find something not working quite like you expect, please open an issue in GitHub.
 I will do my best to attend to it as quickly as it's possible.